A network operations center (“NOC”) provides a central location for enterprise IT.

 To achieve 99.999% uptime across your data center, your NOC team should find and remove single points of failure across your IT infrastructure.
 It should also plan for major incidents, proactively monitor and manage your endpoints, and use virtualization tools to secure and access data.
 These techniques may help your enterprise improve its data center availability, as well as prevent brand reputation damage, revenue loss, and other problems commonly associated with downtime and outages.

-8 NOC Best Practices
+8 Network operations center Best Practices

-Your NOC team wants to streamline its operations — with NOC best practices, your NOC engineers can do just that.
+If your team wants to streamline its operations — with NOC best practices, your NOC engineers can do just that.

 There are many tried-and-true best practices, including: